jibonita/Javascript/TELERIK - Javascript +/Exams/Exam-Javascript-Apps/Crowd-Share-Description.md

 ###Implementation Requirements

 Use all the endpoints from the REST API.
-Full description can be found in *Crowd-Share-Services.md* file.
+Full description can be found in <a href="https://github.com/jibonita/Javascript/blob/TLearning/TELERIK%20-%20Javascript%20%2B/Exams/Exam-Javascript-Apps/Crowd-Share-Services.md">*Crowd-Share-Services.md*</a> file.

 ###Application Structure Requirements